 We encourage people to self-enrol into the college, however we do appreciate that some people may require a little support to access our courses.

 All information we hold about our students is confidential.
 Therefore, we are unable to provide details about attendance or experience to anyone other than the individual themselves.

-Please visit our ‘information for health professionals’ page or contact our marketing department at firstname.lastname@example.org for more information.
+Please contact our marketing department at email@example.com for information or to request materials.